cse482spring2019/MACK/README.md

 These instructions will get you a copy of the project running on your local machine for development and testing.

+First make sure you have `docker-compose` version `1.24.0` installed (higher versions will likely work).
+Further make sure you have `docker` version `18.09.5` installed (higher versions will likely work).
+These two applications are all you need for the next steps.

 ## Installing

 First, clone the repository to your local machine, using: